tingcao952/tingcao952.github.io/_pages/about.md

 ## Community Serving

 Dr. Cao serves as an Associate Editor for the journal *IEEE Transactions on Computers* .
-She has also served on the program committees of conferences such as MobiSys, PLDI, OOPSLA, VEE, ChinaSys, and ISMM.Dr.
-Cao is the associate editor of the "Transactions on Computers".
-She has also severd as PCs for conferences including MobiSys, PLDI, OOPSLA, VEE, ChinaSys, and ISMM.
+She has also served on the program committees of conferences such as MobiSys, PLDI, OOPSLA, VEE, ChinaSys, and ISMM.